cguillemette/questrade-app/README.md

 Both are built using a dockerfile that can be ran locally and deployed to cloud provider of choice.

-For the sake of simplicity, top level folder has the typical AWS SAM project files to ease deployment on AWS.
-That can be changed since it doesn't depend on any AWS services, useful if you intend to deploy on another cloud provider.

 ## Pre-requisites

-If you use VS Code and Dev Containers extension, you have nothing to install.

 To run locally, you minimally need: